hyron-group/hyron/readme.md

 # Release

 - fix bug
-- support for string path for hyron.prototype.enableService
+- support for string path for enableServices, enablePlugins and enableAddons

 # Example